grzegorzkazulak/rock-queue/README.md

 RockQueue ships with email notifier.
 *Important* If you are using an adapter for queueing library that provides similar mechanism consider disabling it.
 Otherwise you will most likely receive multiple notifications about the same error.

+## Note on Patches/Pull Requests

+* Fork the project.
+* Make your feature addition or bug fix.
+* Add tests for it.
+This is important so I don't break it in a future version unintentionally.
+* Commit, do not mess with rakefile, version, or history.
+  (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+* Send me a pull request.
+Bonus points for topic branches.

 ### Credits